On CNF Conversion for SAT and SMT Enumeration: Related work

-A problem closely related to AllSAT is that of finding all the prime implicants of a formula (e.g.,~\citeR{previtiPrimeCompilationNonClausal,jabbourEnumeratingPrimeImplicants2014,luoEfficientTwophaseMethod2021}).
+A problem closely related to AllSAT is that of finding all the prime implicants of a formula (e.g.,~\cite{previtiPrimeCompilationNonClausal,jabbourEnumeratingPrimeImplicants2014,luoEfficientTwophaseMethod2021}).
 AllSAT is a much simpler problem, and can be viewed as the problem of finding a subset of implicants (i.e., partial satisfying assignments), not necessarily prime (i.e., minimal), which covers all the total satisfying assignments of the formula.

-\paragraph{Projected AllSAT.} Projected enumeration, i.e., enumeration of satisfying assignments over a set of relevant atoms, has been studied mainly for CNF formulas, e.g., by~\citeA{grumbergMemoryEfficientAllSolutions2004,liNovelSATAllsolutions2004,lahiriSMTTechniquesFast2006,todaExploitingFunctionalDependencies2017,spallittaDisjointProjectedEnumeration2024}.
-The ambiguity of the notion of ``satisfiability by partial assignment'' for non-CNF and existentially-quantified formulas has been raised by~\citeA{sebastianiAreYouSatisfied2020,mohleFourFlavorsEntailment2020}, highlighting the difference between ``evaluation to true'', which is simpler to check and typically used by SAT solvers, and ``logical entailment'', which allows for producing shorter assignments.
-The approach based on dual reasoning by \citeA{mohleDualizingProjectedModel2018,mohleEnumeratingShortProjected2025}, although able to detect logical entailment and thus to produce shorter partial assignments, is very inefficient even for small formulas.
+\paragraph{Projected AllSAT} Projected enumeration, i.e., enumeration of satisfying assignments over a set of relevant atoms, has been studied mainly for CNF formulas, e.g., in~\cite{grumbergMemoryEfficientAllSolutions2004,liNovelSATAllsolutions2004,lahiriSMTTechniquesFast2006,todaExploitingFunctionalDependencies2017,spallittaDisjointProjectedEnumeration2025}.
+The ambiguity of the notion of ``satisfiability by partial assignment'' for non-CNF and existentially-quantified formulas has been raised in~\cite{sebastianiAreYouSatisfied2020,mohleFourFlavorsEntailment2020,sebastianiEntailmentVsVerification2025}, highlighting the difference between ``evaluation to true'', which is simpler to check and typically used by SAT solvers, and ``logical entailment'', which allows for producing shorter assignments.
+The approach based on dual reasoning in~\cite{mohleDualizingProjectedModel2018,mohleEnumeratingShortProjected2025}, although able to detect logical entailment and thus to produce shorter partial assignments, is very inefficient even for small formulas.

-\paragraph{AllSMT.} The literature on AllSMT is very limited, and AllSMT algorithms are highly based on AllSAT techniques and tools.
-For instance, \mathsatfive{}~\cite{mathsat5_tacas13} implements an AllSMT functionality based on the procedure by~\citeA{lahiriSMTTechniquesFast2006}.
-A similar procedure has been described by~\citeA{phanAllSolutionSatisfiabilityModulo2015}.
-An AllSMT algorithm based on chronological backtracking has been recently proposed by~\citeA{spallittaDisjointProjectedEnumeration2024}.
+\paragraph{AllSMT} The literature on AllSMT is very limited, and AllSMT algorithms are highly based on AllSAT techniques and tools.
+For instance, \mathsatfive{}~\cite{mathsat5_tacas13} implements an AllSMT functionality based on the procedure in~\cite{lahiriSMTTechniquesFast2006}.
+A similar procedure has been described in~\cite{phanAllSolutionSatisfiabilityModulo2015}.
+An AllSMT algorithm based on chronological backtracking has been recently proposed in~\cite{spallittaDisjointProjectedEnumeration2025}.